2026 Manufacturing Grants

 FuzeHub does not make any claim to IP ownership from grant applications to the Fund.
 IP ownership is determined by the applicant team (the not-for-profit and the company/companies in the application), and not something that FuzeHub has a preferred policy for.

-FuzeHub treats each application as confidential, and encourages applicants to clearly mark all confidential or proprietary information, including confidential IP, where it appears.
+FuzeHub encourages applicants to clearly mark any confidential or proprietary information.

 If no conflict of interest is present, the university/college administrator should submit a letter acknowledging that there is no conflict of interest, and affirm that the university/college supports the project proposal.